Wednesday 31 January to Saturday 3 February

 Our first experience donning our jackets, waterproof pants and boots was interesting and we certainly improved as time went on.

-The expedition staff came ashore first and checked out the area.
+The expedition staff went ashore first and checked out the area.
 They set up flag poles marking the route we were to follow.
-Strict instructions that we were to go no closed than 5 metres to any animal or bird.
+Strict instructions that we were to go no closer than 5 metres to any animal or bird.
 The rule didn’t apply to the Antarctic creatures, and they often crossed our path, giving us a fantastic opportunity to see them up close.